California advances bid to create legal drug injection sites

 SACRAMENTO, Calif.
-(AP) — The California state Assembly on Thursday approved a controversial bill allowing Los Angeles, Oakland and San Francisco to set up places where opioid users could legally inject drugs in supervised settings.
+(AP) — The California Assembly on Thursday approved a controversial bill allowing Los Angeles, Oakland and San Francisco to set up places where opioid users could legally inject drugs in supervised settings.

 The move follows more than a year of legislative consideration, with proponents saying it would save lives and detractors saying it would enable drug addiction.